-Warning and Indicator lamp will display only items that were set as ON, and all warning and indicator except fuel level warning and coolant temperature warning will be displayed in order from the left of screen.
+- Warning and Indicator lamp will display only items that were set as ON, and all warning and indicator except fuel level warning and coolant temperature warning will be displayed in order from the left of screen. - The warning lamp pops up and moves to the display area when warning occurred.